Electrolytic Capacitor – Symbol, Types, Construction & Uses

 Self-healing is the ability of a capacitor to recover itself when subjected to some problems during normal operation

-• Electrolytic capacitors have high leakage current and wide tolerance which limits their range of applications.
+• They have high leakage current and wide tolerance which limits their range of applications.

-• It must be ensured that the electrolytic capacitors are connected with proper polarity or else they will explode.
+• It must be ensured that these capacitors are connected with proper polarity or else they will explode.

-• The performance of electrolytic capacitors may easily get affected due to changes in temperature.
+• The performance may easily be affected due to temperature changes.

 • It has a limited lifespan.

-• Electrolytic capacitors are not suitable for AC applications.
+• They are not suitable for AC applications.

 • They are not capable of withstanding overvoltages.